 11 Sep What a New Mother Really Needs – (clue – it’s not a cupcake)

-I recently went to do a postpartum visit for one of my lovely postpartum doula clients.
+I recently went to do a postpartum visit for one of my lovely clients.
 When I arrived the house was full of guests who had come to see the new baby.
 They had arrived laden with gifts.
 There were bottles of champagne and boxes of brightly coloured iced cupcakes as well as beautifully wrapped presents of clothes and toys for the newborn.
 As they chatted, popped another bottle of bubbles and cooed over the new arrival who was passed around like a parcel, I noticed something that no one else had.
 Mama was fading fast.
 Her eyes were beginning to glaze over and although she smiled and gracefully accepted all of the adoration that was being directed at her little one, I could see she was over it.
 She was also following her baby around the room with a gaze that was full of both longing and slight anxiety.
 And was that a drop of breastmilk starting to soak through her t-shirt?
 Baby needed feeding.
 And mum needed to sleep!

 I’m not sure how long the guests stayed as luckily I managed to gently usher mama out of the room with the excuse that she needed to breastfeed her baby.
 And then, even though she felt slightly guilty at not going back to ‘entertain’ her visitors, I was able to persuade her that a much better place for her to be was on my massage table, drifting into blissful relaxation as I soothed her tired and achy body with a warm oil postpartum massage and then tightly bound her belly so that she was comfortable once more.
 I then snuggled her into her warm bed with her baby for a well-needed nap for both of them.

 I also smiled as I remembered that I WAS that visitor once!
 Many years ago when my friends started having babies, I was the girl that would rock up, bottle of bubbly in one hand and gorgeously wrapped gift in the other to insist that I cuddle with the baby and most probably outstay my welcome!
-It wasn’t until many years later when I had my own baby and then went on to train as a postpartum doula that I understood the true needs of a new mother.
+It wasn’t until many years later when I had my own baby and then went on to train as a maternal postpartum care specialist that I understood the true needs of a new mother.
 We can’t really blame those guests – well not the ones that don’t have babies! 🙂 .
 What we can do however is give them a bit of guidance.
 Most people really do want to help and support a new mum and are more than happy to bring or do what is truly needed.
 I’ve put together this list that you can share with your friends and family or think about next time you visit a newborn mother.
 It contains things that, in my experience are invaluable and will help and support her postpartum recovery more than any cupcake could!

 What a new mother really needs …

 Bring a sustaining meal.
 The best postpartum foods for a new mum are things that are warm, nourishing and easily digested such as soups, stews, broths and dhal.
 Heat it up while you empty the dishwasher and give the kitchen a clean and then serve it to her and offer to cuddle the baby* while she eats.
 You can find some specialist postpartum recipes on my blog here.

 Make her a cup of tea and ask if she would like you to cuddle baby* while she drinks it – hot for a change!